Jeanie Flood, Director, Ph.D., RN, IBCLC

 Total for degree: 120 credit hours

 *A minor is not required.
 Nursing prerequisites may apply to the core total but credits are only counted once.
 The number of proficiency credit requirements will vary based on student placement scores.
-The University requires a minimum of 45 upper-division units for the degree.
+New Mexico Highlands University requires a minimum of 45 upper-division units for the degree.

 Nursing (NMNC), Courses in